-Boyd Ranch Aussies are proven working dogs that help us with our chores everyday on our 25,000 acre Cattle Ranch!
+Boyd Ranch Aussies are proven working dogs that help us with our chores on our cattle ranch!
 They live a fun and active life and are out and about with us everyday on the ranch, from moving cattle, checking fence, or just hanging out with us at the barn.

 Boyd Ranch Aussies are great minded cowdogs!
 They must be smart and able to figure out what way we are moving cattle without a lot of direction and commands.
-Our pastures are large and cattle can be spread out for miles.
 We have Aussies who have the ability to think on their own and assist us by reading cattle well, moving them in the right direction, and with the amount of pressure needed to get the job done.

 We breed for natural herding ability, sound minds, structure, train ability, livestock sense, and great dispositions.
 Our dogs can track and have enough grit to gather wild brushy cattle.
 They will also switch gears and quietly bring in pairs with small calves.